 However, unlike glass dishes, it is often possible to put a dog back together again after this kind of trauma.
 The dog might not ever be 100% like it was before, but you can go a long way to making the dog safe, or safer, with strangers and strange dogs.

 I start with a full evaluation, including the entire life history, of the dog.
 I know how the ideal dog develops, and what can go wrong along the way to adulthood.
 I also get a full profile of the owner and the incident(s) that led up to the present condition.
 Next, we schedule sessions.
 At first, we usually have to start at the start.
-Most dogs never are well trained, and neither are the owners.
+We have to get the dog-owner relationship mended.
+From there, most dogs never are well trained, and neither are the owners.
 That foundation has to be put in place first, everything from how to put on a leash and collar properly, dealing with misbehaviors in the home, how to give commands, teaching a foundation of the basic commands, and so on.
 If we are going to get at the root problem, these need to all be addressed first.
-I can’t get the dog properly set up for dealing with whatever happened if the owner can’t even manage the dog.
+I can’t get the dog properly set up for dealing with whatever happened if the owner can’t even manage the dog or have a good relationship.
 We have to be patient and fair before we put any further demands on the dog.
 From there, we can then do a variety of exercises and techniques to further rebuild this dog.
 Now, I dig into my “toolbox”, and we start doing special exercises that can glue this broken dish back into shape.

 The second biggest mistake is thinking all of this is going to be fixed without any emotional or financial investment by the owner.
 A dog isn’t a leaky faucet, where you hire a plumber to install some new parts and all is well.
 You can’t send these dogs to some 2 week “boot camp” to “reset” the dog.
 It doesn’t work that way, it never works that way, and now you’ve wasted a lot of money and further traumatized your dog.
+You are your dog’s last safety line.
+You can’t do a good job of fixing a dog by breaking that bond.
 You are either part of the solution, or the obstacle to the solution.
 Furthermore, getting rid of the dog won’t fix the dog, either.
 Dogs like this get shuffled a few times between shelter organizations and rescues before they are put down.
 You need to get in there and rescue your own dog.